openlawteam/docs/docs/markup-language/README.md

 You can define a default value for a Date variable by including a date as a parameter (in the "YYYY-MM-DD" format) when defining the variable.
 For example, `[[Effective Date: Date("2018-08-01")]]`.
 The value of the variable will result in a date of "August 1, 2018" if no other date is set.

 There are several formatting options for Date values.
-They are specified by including the format at the end of the variable like so: `[[Effective Date: Date | year]]`
+They are specified by including the format at the end of the variable like so: `[[Effective Date: Date | year]]`.

 The available formatting options are: